gibbok/image-editor/README.md

 - Code is written in `TypeScript` and `ReactJS` to provide type safety.
 - The project is built on top of `Create React App` to speed up the setup.
-- `React Query` has been used for declarative server-state data management together with `Axios`.
+- `React Query` has been used for declarative server-state data management together with `Axios` for data fetching.
 - `fp-ts` is used as a library for typed functional programming, I use function composition and Option type.
 - `React Hook Form` is used for forms validation together with `yup` for schema validation, this combination allows a very declarative and very maintainable way to manage forms and their validation avoiding a lot of boilerplates.
 - `Material UI` is used for UI components, with a fluid layout.